- Perennials, Bulbs & Flowers

 With a little care and maintenance, including pruning and fertilization, your fruit trees will reward you with mouth-watering, sun-ripened fruits, sometimes in just a few years.
 Read on to learn more about growing your own fruit trees.

 Fruit trees can be planted in the spring or fall.
 Many prefer planting in the fall because the trees can put all of their energy into establishing their roots rather than growing foliage.
 Some fruit plants, such as raspberries and blueberries, would do best planted in the spring, while containerized trees are likely to bear fall planting better.

 Before planting, make sure your planting space receives full sun and has well-drained soil.
 You can improve the soil by mixing compost into the planting hole.
 Also, make sure your fruit tree has the space it needs at full maturity.
 Fruit trees perform best when they have plenty of air circulation and are not crowded.

-Your fruit tree may arrive as a bareroot plant or a potted fruit plant.
+Your fruit tree may arrive as a bareroot plant or a potted plant.
 If it's bareroot, soak it in water for about 15 minutes before planting.
 Dig a hole that allows the roots to spread.
 Many people dig a hole that is about twice the size of the container.
 The graft or bud union (swollen area on the trunk, about 4-6 inches above the roots of all fruit trees) must be 1-2 inches above the soil surface (after settling).
 Dwarf trees should be staked.
 After planting, water the tree weekly during the growing season.
 Read more on how to plant and care for fruit trees.